 Advanced Placement courses are audited by the College Board and conclude in the taking of the AP Exam.
 AP courses are more rigorous and demanding of students' time & studying than regular college preparatory courses.
 The College Board website states: "Greater course depth - Students have the opportunity to dig deeper into subjects that interest them, develop advanced research & communication skills, & learn to tap their creative, problem-solving, & analytical potential.
 Preparation for college-level work - AP courses give students access to rigorous college-level work.
-AP students build confidence and learn the essential time management and study skills needed for college and career success." (https://apstudent.collegeboard.org/exploreap/for-parents accessed April 1, 2014).
+AP students build confidence and learn the essential time management and study skills needed for college and career success" (https://apstudent.collegeboard.org/exploreap/for-parents accessed April 1, 2014).

-The AP Exam in each subject is given during a specific time frame as determined by the College Board, in May of each school year.
+The AP Exam in each subject is given during a specific time frame as determined by the College Board in May of each school year.
 The exams are scored on a 1 to 5, with 1 being the lowest & 5 being the highest.
 Some colleges & universities will award either college credit or advanced standing for scores of 4 or 5, depending on the college or university.
-Students should research which colleges will accept AP scores for credit or placement.
-Fairfield Area High School offers three Advanced Placement courses - English Literature & Composition, Statistics, & U.S. Government & Politics.
+Students should research which colleges will accept AP scores for credit or placement as each post- secondary institution has their own policies regarding AP scores.
+Fairfield Area High School offers five Advanced Placement courses - English Literature & Composition, Statistics, U.S. Government & Politics and two AP Studio Art classes (AP Studio Art 2D & AP Studio Art 3D).
+It is highly recommended and expected that students take the AP test; however, it is not required.
+Financial assistance through College Board and the district is available for those students who qualify.
+Students who register for these courses and sign the contract are required to take these courses; they are not allowed to drop them once summer break has begun.
+Dropping of an AP Course is ONLY permitted if a student has written documentation on their ACCEPTING institutions letterhead that states the institution has another recommendation (and lists the recommendation) for the student.